Chinnyrepo/TravelExperts/README.md

 ## DesignContributions.

-- The design work was an equal contribution by the team members but the individual contributions can be seen in various html,css, js and model files.
+- The design work was an equal contribution by the team members, but the individual contributions can be seen in various html,css, js and model files.